 Wilson looks him and up and down and then House is knocked down with a wicked punch to his jaw that rattles his teeth.
 He stays down, staring up at Wilson.
 He doesn't try and protect his body from further blows, if Wilson wants to use him as a punching bag that's his privilege, especially after what House has done.

 "You made me look bad, House.
-Made me look like an idiot who couldn't manage his own people.
+Made me look like weak, like I couldn't manage my own people.
 I had to support that idiot Foreman just to keep control."
 Wilson kneels next to him and fingers the collar around his neck, tugging on it.
 "And now you have this, and you're stuck in this hospital so I can't take you out with me.
 You'll be making this up to me for a long time, you know that don't you?"

 "I was wrong," House says quietly, hoping to at least earn some forgiveness.
 "I went to prison, I paid the price."

 "You paid their price, now you'll pay mine."
-Wilson rests one hand on the collar around his neck and another plays with House's hair, tugging at it gently - it's longer since he went to prison.
+Wilson rests one hand on the collar around his neck and with the other plays with House's hair, tugging at it gently - it's longer since he went to prison.
 "I'll cut this in the morning and shave you as well.
 If you can't behave well at least you can look good for me."

 "Yes, sir."
 House murmurs quietly as Wilson continues to pet him.